 "We use code red not just for suspects, if we have lost people, that's a danger that we look at" said Bowler.

-Captain Bowler says this reverse 911 has helped them out a lot in the past.
+Captain Bowler says these automated emergency phone calls have helped them out a lot in the past.

 The sheriff's department says sending out the code red alert this morning didn't lead them to the suspect, but they are sure people who heard it went and locked their doors.